Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Layers/AddVectorTiledLayerFromCustomStyle/readme.md

 ## Use case

 Vector tile basemaps can be created in ArcGIS Pro and published as offline packages or online services.
-You can create a custom style tailored to your needs and easily apply them to your map. `GISVectorTiledLayer` has many advantages over traditional raster based basemaps (`ArcGISTiledLayer`), including smooth scaling between different screen DPIs, smaller package sizes, and the ability to rotate symbols and labels dynamically.
+You can create a custom style tailored to your needs and easily apply them to your map. `VectorTiledLayer` has many advantages over traditional raster based basemaps (`ArcGISTiledLayer`), including smooth scaling between different screen DPIs, smaller package sizes, and the ability to rotate symbols and labels dynamically.

 ## How to use the sample